mattgaskey/snippets/JS/Prong/README.md

 * Fluid paddle movement
 * 2-Player mode (key presses do not interfere with each other)
 * Ball velocity and angle updates according to how well the ball is hit in the center of the paddle
+* Calculated paddle hit as a power of ball velocity so hit is in the range of pixels rather than to a fixed point

 TODO:

-* Bug fixes:
-	* If ball hits top edge of paddle, it gets grabbed
-		* Check reflectX updates on specific pixels

 * Paddle speed should update as well?
-* Increase velocity upper threshold as game continues
+* Increase difficulty as game continues
 	* Add a hit counter?
 	* Add a timer?
+	* Based on total points?